pinnable image of pregnant mom with fork on phone screen. Dinkum Tribe logo and URL. Text says morning sickness hacks.

 Making snow cream for the kids at 8 months along with our sixth child.

-1. Eat small, frequent snacks: This was my best all-around strategy.
+1. Eat small meals or frequent snacks.
+This was my best all-around strategy.
 I felt awful at the sight and smell of food, but I always felt just slightly better if I was eating something, and usually for a few minutes afterwards.
-Getting too hungry was guaranteed misery.
+An empty stomach or low blood sugar was guaranteed misery for me.

-2. Stay upright: Don’t lay down after eating.
+2. Stay upright and don’t lay down after eating.
 Also try not to bend over whenever possible— bend from the knees instead.
 Sleep with your head slightly elevated if possible.

 pregnant woman in snow